A Fistful of Datas: Reception

-In 2016, SyFy ranked this the 9th best holodeck episode of the Star Trek franchise.
+In 2016, SyFy ranked this the ninth best holodeck episode of the Star Trek franchise.

-In 2017, Popular Mechanics said that "A Fistful of Datas" was one of the top ten most fun episodes of Star Trek: The Next Generation, describing it as a holodeck story with an old American western setting, with fun Star Trek characters such as Cowboy Klingon and Counselor Troi as Durango.
-This episode was noted in 2017 for its humorous elements, western theme, and for Data's presentation as a woman of the old American west.
+In 2017, Popular Mechanics said that "A Fistful of Datas" was one of the top ten most fun episodes of Star Trek: The Next Generation, describing it as a holodeck story with an old American Western setting, with fun Star Trek characters such as Cowboy Klingon and Counselor Troi as Durango.
+This episode was noted in 2017 for its humorous elements, Western theme, and for Data's presentation as a woman of the old American west.

 In 2019, CBR rated "A Fistful of Datas" the 13th best 'holodeck' episode of the franchise.
-In 2007 it was listed among holodeck episodes by Io9, who noted that Data (Brent Spiner) appears as holographic versions of himself.
+In 2007, it was listed among holodeck episodes by Io9, who noted that Data (Brent Spiner) appears as holographic versions of himself.

-In 2019, Screen Rant ranked "A Fistful of Datas" the tenth funniest episode of Star Trek:The Next Generation.
+In 2019, Screen Rant ranked "A Fistful of Datas" the tenth funniest episode of Star Trek: The Next Generation.

 In 2020, GameSpot recommended this episode for background on the character of Data.
-However, they also noted this episode as one of the most bizarre moments of series, when "Madam Data", a sort of hybrid between Brent Spiner's Data character and Saloon lady of the American West, greets Worf.
+However, they also noted this episode as one of the most bizarre moments of the series, when "Madam Data", a sort of hybrid between Brent Spiner's Data character and Saloon lady of the American West, greets Worf.

 In the Red Dwarf ABC's on their season 2 DVD Bonus set, Patrick Stewart (Picard) is talking about his first experience with Red Dwarf watching the Season 6 Episode 3 episode "Gunmen of the Apocalypse".
 He stated that he was outraged at first because it resembled "A Fistful of Datas", but as he watched it further, he saw some differences.